Roofing Calculator for Shingles and Materials

 What is a roofing square?

-A roofing square is a standard unit of measurement equal to 100 square feet (approximately 9.29 square meters).
-Roofing materials like shingles are typically sold and estimated in squares, making it easier to communicate quantities across the industry.
+A roofing square is a standard unit equal to 100 square feet (about 9.29 square meters).
+Shingles and other roofing materials are usually estimated in squares, which makes it easy to communicate quantities across the industry.

 What roof pitch should I use?

-Roof pitch is usually specified in your building plans as a ratio (e.g., 6:12 means the roof rises 6 inches for every 12 inches of horizontal run).
+Pitch is given as a ratio — 6:12 means the roof rises 6 inches for every 12 inches of run.
 Common residential pitches range from 4:12 to 8:12.
+If you are unsure, measure the rise and run on your existing roof or check your construction documents.

 How does the waste factor affect my estimate?